-When you set out to learn how to make curry powder, you will encounter so many varied recipes.
-From mild and vaguely warming to so hot you stand up sing.
+When you set out to learn how to make curry powder for delicious recipes like this coconut chicken curry, you will encounter so many varied recipes.
+From mild and vaguely warming to some heat or even super hot.
 Thai, Indian, African and all the couplings in between.
 From simple ingredients to a complex list of spices, the addition of curry makes almost any dish more interesting.

 Did you know that many commercial curry powders on the market replace the more traditional spices with cheap substitutes?
 For instance, cinnamon is commonly replaced with cassia bark.
 Why not make your own and enjoy the royal richness of true curry?

 Traditional curry spices are credited with many health benefits including reduction in/or risk of inflammation, dementia, cancer, asthma and boosting immunity, fat burning efficiency and digestion.